 Stress-free travel: Arrive Friday afternoon/early evening.
 If you’re from a neighbouring country, take the train or coach for a cheap, stress-free journey into the capital.
 The city’s two airports cater for those coming from further afield.

 Peaceful night sleep: I’d recommend staying away from the noisy city centre and opting for the luxurious district of Louise, which benefits from great transport links.
 The Sofitel Brussels Le Louise is a good hotel option and popular choice on our website.

 Delicious cuisine: Check in and head out to the trendy Saint-Gilles area for dinner and drinks.
-A personal favourite of mine is the gay-friendly Maison du Peuple, where hipster men and women drink, dine and dance.
+A personal favorite of mine is the gay-friendly Maison du Peuple, where hipster men and women drink, dine and dance.

 Dance the night away: If you’ve planned your weekend accordingly, you’ll be able to visit the nearby La Demence at Fuse Club, one of Europe’s best gay dance parties.
 Full of hot guys, a variety of bars and DJ’s, plus a cruise room at the top; no wonder it has such a great reputation!